localpreservation/localpreservation.github.io/_resources/architectural-investigation.md

 Architectural investigation plays a critical role in making responsible decisions about treating and interpreting historic buildings.
 A successful project to research, inventory, document, and ultimately treat and interpret a building is directly linked to the knowledge and skills of architectural investigators and other historic preservation specialists.

 The expressed goal of historic preservation is to protect and preserve materials and features that convey the significant history of a place.
-Careful architectural investigation-together with historical research-provides a firm foundation for this goal.
+Careful architectural investigation—together with historical research—provides a firm foundation for this goal.

 ## Acknowledgements